Choosing a Provider for Your Baby

 Find pediatricians in the Des Moines area.

-Because they train in many areas, family physicians are qualified to care for patients of all ages.
+Because they train in many areas, family doctors are qualified to care for patients of all ages.
 This means your child would be able to see the same provider from birth through adulthood and that all members of your family can receive their primary care from him or her.